Bitcoin-GenZ/bgz-miner/README.md

 ### Linux / OSX

+When it comes to operating systems, here's the lowdown:

-We currently strive to support Debian-based distributions, with Ubuntu 20.04 as our official release target.
-Building on Arch Linux also works well.
-Our core engineering team uses Linux and OSX, so both environments are well-supported for development.
+We're mainly vibing with Debian-based distros, with Ubuntu 20.04 being our official go-to.
+But hey, if you're rocking Arch Linux, that works great too! 👍

+Our core squad builds on Linux and OSX, so you know both of those environments are totally supported for your coding adventures.

 **OSX Only**: [Homebrew (brew)](https://brew.sh) must be installed before continuing.
 [Here](https://docs.brew.sh/Installation) are the installation requirements.